snowplow/documentation/docs/understanding-tracking-design/managing-tracking-scenarios-console/index.md

 ### Scenario Information

-Click the **'Edit information'** button in the **Scenario Information** section or the **pencil icon** at the right side of the tracking scenario name to open a modal view similar to the creation one, but with the current information already filled in.
+Click the **'Edit information'** button in the **Scenario Information** section or the **pencil icon** at the right side of the tracking scenario name to open a dialog box view similar to the creation one, but with the current information already filled in.

 You will be able to modify all of the fields set previously, during the creation stage.

 To confirm the changes, click **'Save and update scenario'**.
-To cancel, click the **'Cancel'** button, both at the bottom of the modal.
+To cancel, click the **'Cancel'** button, both at the bottom of the dialog box.

 ### Triggers

-Triggers describes situations in which tracking will be performed, such as button clicks, page views, app launches, in-app purchases, user interactions, login attemps, system events and more.
+Triggers describe situations in which tracking will be performed, such as button clicks, page views, app launches, in-app purchases, user interactions, login attempts, system events and more.
 These triggers are essential for developers when implementing tracking.

 Add multiple triggers by clicking the **'+ Add trigger'** button on the **Scenario Triggers** section.
-A new modal view will appear with a text field where you can specificy information about when, where and how the scenario will be triggered.
+A new dialog box view will appear with a text field where you can specificy information about when, where and how the scenario will be triggered.

 ![](images/ts-6.png)

 Once completed, you can confirm the changes by clicking the **'Save and update scenario'** button or cancel the changes by clicking the **'Cancel'** button.

-You will be able to edit it after adding a trigger.
+You will be able to edit the scenario after adding a trigger.

 ### Implementation rules

-Implementation rules allow defining constraints and conditions on basic fields, based on the underlying schema properties of a particular tracking event.
-These rules ensure that the event data complies with the data structure's underlying schema, so when the scenario is triggered and flows downstream through the pipeline, it is validated against the schema.
+With implementation rules, you can define constraints and conditions on basic fields, based on the underlying schema properties of a particular tracking event.
+This way, you can ensure that once the events flows downstream through the pipeline, they will comply with the underlying schema.

 Add multiple implementation rules by clicking the **'+ Add implementation rules'** button in the **Implmentation rules** section.
-A new modal view will appear.
+A new dialog box view will appear.

-This modal displays a list of rules for specific properties that can be set.
-This list of posible rules is populated based on the Data Structure properties from the specific version that the Tracking Scenario was created from.
-A search bar will also be available to help search and filtering by rule name.
+This dialog box displays a list of rules for specific properties that you can set.
+This list of possible rules is populated based on the Data Structure properties from the specific version that the Tracking Scenario was created from.
+You can use the search bar to find rules by name.

 ![](images/ts-7.png)

 You can click on any of the properties that are shown in the list.
-A new view inside the modal will show where you'll be able to configure the rule's **Type of condition**, **Value** and **Comments** properties.
+A new view inside the dialog box will show where you'll be able to configure the rule's **Type of condition**, **Value** and **Comments** properties.

 ![](images/ts-8.png)